Philippine Bank of Communications: Subsidiaries and affiliates

-It is a member of BancNet and the Philippine Deposit Insurance Corporation.
+PBCom is a member of BancNet and the Philippine Deposit Insurance Corporation.

 In 2014, PBCom acquired a majority stake with the Controlling Stockholders of Dipolog-based rural bank Banco Dipolog, thus making the said bank as PBCom's subsidiary.

 Competition

 PBCom competes with other commercial banks, such as International Exchange Bank and other banks.
 It also competes with major banks, such as Metrobank, BPI, Equitable PCI Bank, Land Bank of the Philippines and Philippine National Bank.

 PBCom's headquarters was also home to the headquarters of a competitor bank, EastWest Bank, who utilised the 20th and 21st floors of the PBCom Tower.